RSE-Accenture-Team-2/fullproof/README.md

 This chrome extension could be further developed in the future, but as of now, it is an inactive project, after</b >
 the completion of the Real Skills Education: Steam Leaders Program.

-TMost of the features are also currently inactive as it costs money to maintain the extension's link with SerpAPI.</b >
+Most of the features are currently inactive as the extension's link with SerpAPI is temporarily disconnected.</b >

 Enjoy exploring!